willy-electrix/virtualman400-fixes/README.md

 `chmod +x *.sh`

-Then manually run the new fixes:
+Then run the new fixes:

 `./##-a-new-fix.sh`